Frequently Asked Questions

 Photobioreactors are known to be complex and costly to operate.
 Is the SolarConverter system the same as a photobioreactor?

 The SolarConverter® system captures photonic energy from the sun, but it's designed to serve an entirely novel purpose with economies of scale that far surpass photobioreactors.
 In the context of biofuels, photobioreactors are used to cultivate algae biomass, and productivity levels fall short of justifying capital costs.
 By contrast, Joule does not grow or use biomass to produce fuels.
-The SolarConverter system houses a circulating medium, comprised of proprietary microorganisms, brackish water and micro nutrients, and facilitates CO2 conversion to fuels and chemicals in a direct, continuous process.
-The SolarConverter capsules are thin and modular, precisely designed for optimal use of light, ease of installation and scale.
+The SolarConverter system houses a circulating medium, containing proprietary biocatalysts, brackish water and micronutrients, and facilitates CO2 conversion to fuels and chemicals in a direct, continuous process.
+The SolarConverter capsules are precisely designed for optimal use of light, ease of installation and scale in modular increments.
 Joule's anticipated productivity and capital cost per gallon make the SolarConverter system highly cost-effective.

 At full-scale commercialization, we are targeting our costs for ethanol and diesel to be as low as $1.28/gallon and $50/bbl respectively - without subsidies.
 This is based on an industrial-scale plant of at least 1,000 acres, producing our commercial targets of 25,000 gallons/ethanol and 15,000 gallons/diesel per acre annually, and including our capital costs.